Protections when you raise a concern

 We may contact you:

-- if we’re concerned that your conduct doesn’t meet the standards, of behaviour and treatment of people receiving care, we expect under the Code of Conduct for Aged Care.
+- if we’re concerned that your conduct doesn’t meet the standards of behaviour and treatment of people that we expect under the Aged Care Code of Conduct.

 How we protect your personal information

-We won’t share your personal information with any other person or organisation.
-This will only happen if:
+We won’t share your personal information with any other person or organisation unless:

 - you give us permission